-Finnish-German clarinetist Anne Elisabeth Piirainen is an active soloist, chamber musician and teacher, currently undertaking artistic doctoral research studies at the Sibelius Academy, Helsinki.
+Finnish-German clarinetist Anne Elisabeth Piirainen is an active soloist, chamber musician and teacher.
+Currently she is finishing her artistic doctoral research project at the Sibelius Academy, University of the Arts, Helsinki, on the topic: “Clarinet Music from Russia and the Soviet Union 1917-1991.
+Discovering an Unexplored Side of the Clarinet Repertoire.”

-Her vast musical education includes the postgraduate Concert Soloist degree from the Royal Antwerp Conservatory, Belgium, and Master of Music and Fine Arts degrees from the Rotterdam Conservatory (Prof. Walter Boeykens) and Moscow State Tchaikovsky Conservatory (Prof. Vladimir Sokolov).
+Anne's vast musical education includes the postgraduate Concert Soloist degree from the Royal Antwerp Conservatory, Belgium, and Master of Music degrees from the Rotterdam Conservatory (Prof. Walter Boeykens) and Moscow State Tchaikovsky Conservatory (Prof. Vladimir Sokolov).

 Being a prizewinner of the prestigious 1st Carl-Nielsen-Competition in Odense, Denmark (1997, 4th), Anne has appeared as soloist with orchestras in Germany, Russia, Denmark, the Netherlands, and Finland.